gerryjekova/Pomodoro-App-Firebase-Angular-Native-Web/README.md

 ## How I See it Working

-- 1. Set a timer for your work interval and break.
+- Set a timer countdown for your productive intervals and pauses.
-- 2. Add tasks to your task list and track them during work sessions.
+- Add tasks to your task list and track them during work sessions.
-- 3. Use the timer to stay focused and productive.
+- Use the timer to stay focused and productive.

 ## Planned Features